Budget Self Catering Aston Bay Accommodation. Cheap Accommodation In Aston Bay With Guest Reviews & Ratings. Budget Holiday Accommodation In Aston Bay

 Aston Bay – Home to the perfect wave!
 With its unique combination of beautiful beaches, endless summers, abundant shells, white gold (calamari) and relaxed lifestyle, its no wonder this town has become world renown.
 Another International attraction is the Billabong Surfing Festival in July each year when surfers from all over the world come to enjoy these flawless formations of rolling surf.
 The safe beaches are perfect for bathing and all water sports, making it a popular weekend getaway and holiday destination.

-The Noorsekloof Nature Reserve is a 28.7 hectare reserve stretching up to Wavecrest, small buck and many birds can be seen along the 3 km trail running alongside the stream.
+The Noorsekloof Nature Reserve is a 28.7 hectare reserve stretching up to Wavecrest and Paradise Beach, small buck and many birds can be seen along the 3 km trail running alongside the stream.
 Then there is the Seekoei River Nature Reserve which is on the Seekoei River estuary.
 It is a bird watchers paradise, as the hide overlooks the Seekoei River where there is an abundance of water fowl.